 A little while after graduating culinary school, and after a small stint at a great restaurant group in Cape Town, South Africa (where I am originally from), I worked for 3.5 years at Heston Blumenthal’s Fat Duck Experimental Kitchen in Bray, Berkshire.
 It was incredibly special time and was everything I ever dreamed of – I learned so much!
 My role in the beginning mostly lay in recipe testing, editing and styling, and then moved on to a project management role.

-To cut a fat story thin, one morning we had to list our favourite smells.
+To cut a fat story thin, one morning we were discussing favourite smells.
 There were the usual ones: freshly-cut-grass; freshly-baked bread; freshly-bathed baby… etc, etc,.
-But I confidently claimed “the underside of my dog’s paws!”
+But I could only come up with “the underside of my dog’s paws!”
 When the chefs turned to me, I dreamily stated, “They smell wonderful!
 They smell like mud… and love!”

 And I challenge any dog lover to disagree.

 PS.
 Chef’s ass is a real thing – google it.”

 Monya lives with her husband, comedian Mark Palmer and their two beautiful pooches in Berkshire, England.
 She founded SOIGNÉ Consulting in early 2017 – mainly focussing on recipe development and is kept very busy providing original content (recipes, food styling and photography) for clients all over the world.
 She also fills the role as private chef to an international athlete several times a year.
 Monya rejoined The Fat Duck Group as Content Editor on a part-time basis and is thrilled to be back in Bray working on exciting projects.
 View Monya’s portfolio and read client testimonials at www.MonyaKilianPalmer.com